Engineering

 Discuss your tooling requirements →

-Vacuum-forming positive plug printed in PLA, paired with the resulting clear thermoformed 6-cavity blister tray
+Vacuum-forming positive mold, paired with the resulting clear thermoformed 6-cavity blister tray

 Development path